Blue Cat Audio - Software Made by Musicians for Musicians

 About About

 • Undo/Redo: undo or redo the latest modifications.
-This includes all changes made to the current preset settings.
+This includes all changes made to the current preset settings such as MIDI or automation preferences.

 • Presets Settings: open the presets settings window.
-It enables you to change the skin and MIDI settings for the current preset.
+It lets you change the skin, MIDI and automation settings for the current preset.

 • Global Settings: open the global settings window.
-It enables you to change the skin and MIDI settings that are used by default in all instances of the plug-in.
+It lets you change the skin, MIDI and automation settings that are used by default in all instances of the plug-in (if not overridden by the current preset).

 • User Manual: open this user manual.